 |

-National perspectives on counter-terrorism are proving increasingly
+National perspectives on counter-terrorism are

-transcending all conventional political boundaries.
-The cross-border
+terrorist groups, transcending all conventional political boundaries.

 |